vish9812/analog/README.md

 3. Open a terminal and navigate to the app's directory.

-4. Execute the `analog.sh` script to start the app:
+4. Execute the `analog script` to start the app.

+- For Non-Windows, just execute the script `./analog.sh`.
+- For Windows, use powershell:
+  - _Unblock_(one-time operation) the powershell file `analog.ps1` to be allowed to execute on the system: `Unblock-File .\analog.ps1`
+  - Execute the script `.\analog.ps1`

 5. Open your web browser and visit the following URL: `localhost:20002`